What are Accounting Ratios?

 As you can see from the examples of accounting ratios above, the gross profit margin is much higher than the net profit margin.

 Use our profitability ratio calculator below for your own figures.
 By entering different period figures into the calculator it is easy to compare two periods.

 The gross profit markup ratio looks at the gross profit compared to the cost of producing the product.
 The ratio can be used for both an individual product (if you have the figures) or from the Profit and Loss Account.

-A useful formula for a business is to now it’s break-even point.
+A useful formula for a business is to know its break-even point.
 It is the point where a businesses sales equal both the fixed and variable costs.
-Our guide also includes a Excel template and example.
+Our guide also includes an Excel template and an example.

 What is the Current Ratio?

 The current ratio is a liquidity ratio and measures if a business can pay its debts.
 The figures are from the balance sheet and include the current assets and current liabilities.

 Current liabilities is money you owe to others and are due within a year.
 Current liabilities include accounts payable, wages and taxes payable, accrued expenses and overdrafts.

 Below is the formula showing how to calculate the current ratio:

 An example of a current ratio is a business that has current assets of 6000 and current liabilities of 1500.
 It is measured in numbers, the closer to 1 the less able a business is to pay its debts.